robang74/chatgpt-answered-prompts/paper-money-financial-communism-03.md

 #### Prompt #6

 Well, above 9/10 there is 10/10 and this level of confidence belong to posterity.
 So, you are right that this novel definition of communism need a specific empirical evidence and that evidence will be delivered by the time.
-Thus, the posterity can only give the 10/10 ratings.
+Thus, the posterity can only [only can] give the 10/10 ratings.
 Thank you.

 ---